cspartho/countryclassifier/README.md

 # Country Classifier

-This project aims to classify countries using deep learning.
+A simple classification project using BERT.
+This project classifies a country based on a given text.
+It utilizes the BERT model to understand the context of the text and predict the country.
+The application is built using Python, Pandas, Pytorch, Huggingface, and Gradio.

 ## Table of Contents